sillsdev/ptx2pdf/docs/documentation/figures.md

   from a piclist.
 Possibly also for some kind of decorative 'end of section' mark.
 - hl / hr Handy for a sponsor's or publisher's logo, perhaps?
+- H Perhaps a small logo.
+Use with large sizes or with a caption is discouraged, as it could easily overwrite text above or distort the grid)

 ### size Attribute

 Valid values for this attribute are:

-- full: the entire size of the paper, a page reserved for images.
+- `full`: the entire size of the paper, a page reserved for images.
-- page: the normal printed area of the page, on a page reserved for images.
+- `page`: the normal printed area of the page, on a page reserved for images.
-- col: the width of the current column (only valid for 2 column text or diglot).
+- `col`: the width of the current column (only valid for 2 column text or diglot).
-- span: the width of the normal printed area of the page.
+- `span`: the width of the normal printed area of the page.
-- width: the full width of the paper
+- `width`: the full width of the paper
+- `font`: the current font height (added for position H)
+- `line`: the current line height (added for position H)

 The `size` attribute has been extended to support scaling.
 Following the `col` or `span` values, there may be an optional `*` followed by scale factor, with 1.0 being the unity scaling.
+The separate `scale` attribute is to be preferred in USMF3 files.
 For example in a piclist:

 ```
 RUT 4.11 Boaz addresses the crowd|07.jpeg|span*0.6|t|Artist McArty| You are witnesses |Ruth 4:10|rotated 3|